EngagementsFixed-scope & retainerRegulated AI

 Fractional Chief AI OfficerVendor & model reviewPARA operationsGovernance oversight

-§ 02How the pricing works
+§ 02How the fee works

 You are not paying for hours.